 For some reason this surprised me – not only because we are so unaccustomed to people naming their children after themselves these days – but because as far back as anyone can remember on any branch of my family tree, there has never been anyone called Emma.
 Unless you count the time I was in the newspaper as a child and they printed my name wrong and called me Emma so my parents never saved the clipping (thanks mum and dad).
 No, there’s dozens of Marys – even more if you include the Mary Anns and Mary Ellens – Bridgets to spare, and Teresas and Margarets all over the shop, repeated again and again through the tradition of naming patterns.
 But Emma, such a normal and popular name, was as conspicuous as it was ordinary.

 I also noticed that Emma Sr had made ‘her mark’ on the certificate – which means she couldn’t write her own name.
 This isn’t surprising for the working classes in those days; schooling wasn’t compulsory until 1870 and wasn’t seen as necessary if you were destined to go into manual work.
-For women in that area, the census mostly shows them as unpaid domestic servants (‘housewives’), cotton pickers, hawkers (street vendors – often fruit and veg or fish), and bag/sack menders and makers.
+For women in that area of Liverpool, the census mostly shows them as unpaid domestic servants (‘housewives’), cotton pickers, hawkers (street vendors – often fruit and veg or fish), and bag/sack menders and makers.
 The area was dominated by shipping and industry, with local men mostly at sea, working on the docks, or in nearby factories.

 Up until my lifetime the huge Tate & Lyle sugar factory employed hundreds of people from the surrounding streets including men and women from my own family in various manual jobs.
 Its refinery, producing fancy new sugar cubes (a German invention) opened the year before Emma was born.
 You can still see the 1950s sugar silo near Huskisson dock which is now an at risk Grade II listed building, while the homes that housed the local workers have long since been demolished for good.